mgsosna/mattsosna.com/_posts/python/2020-07-24-R-to-Python.md

 (This is actually a major performance tip for beginner R users: never write a `for` loop with something like `vec <- c(vec, new_value)`!
 It's much better to pre-allocate a vector of NaNs as long as your loop, then fill in each index of the vector as the loop progresses.)

 There are also some times when we actually may want to update multiple variables simultaneously.
-Let's imagine we have some video game where a diamond, ruby, and sapphire are buried in different locations on a virtual island.
+As a toy example, let's imagine we have some video game where a diamond, ruby, and sapphire are buried in different locations on a virtual island.
 To find the treasure, we have instances of a `TreasureFinder` class that search the island.
 The bots follow different rules for finding the different gems: sapphires tend to be by water, while volcanoes often hide rubies.
 If the sapphire is found, for example, we should stop searching the island coast.
 If we have multiple instances of `TreasureFinder`, whenever one instance finds a gem, it can alert all instances of `TreasureFinder` to stop searching for that gem.
 To do this, we'd use a class method that updates a shared list.

 ```python
 class TreasureFinder: